TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/golang/go-development-flow.md

 ### 2. Preparing the Go workspace

-Your Go workspace can be very simple.
+Your Go workspace can be very simple:

-Generally you would:

-1. create a `.go` file containing the code for your plugin
+1. Create a `.go` file containing the code for your plugin.
-2. create a `go.mod` file for the plugin
+2. Create a `go.mod` file for the plugin.
-3. ensure the correct Go version is in use
+3. Ensure the correct Go version is in use.
-4. add a Tyk Gateway dependency with `go get`, using the commit hash
+4. Add a Tyk Gateway dependency with `go get`, using the commit hash.

 As an example, we can use the [CustomGoPlugin.go](https://github.com/TykTechnologies/custom-go-plugin/blob/master/go/src/CustomGoPlugin.go) sample as the source for our plugin as shown: